marekk13/anki-flashcard-generator/README.md

 ## Output

 - Sectioned lecture content is saved as a timestamped JSON file.
-- Flashcards are saved as CSV files (one for full text, one for summaries).
+- Flashcards are saved as CSV files (one for full text read by LLM, one for summaries made by the model).

 ## Notes